 Table of Contents

 One of the best things about flexible solar panels is that they can be attached to surfaces where other options cannot.
-You can affix them to an awning on a boat or pop-up camper, the curved roof of a motorhome, or even strap them to a backpack to charge electronic devices when hiking through the woods.
+You can affix them to an awning on a boat or pop-up camper, the curved roof of an RV, or even strap them to a backpack to charge electronic devices when hiking through the woods.